Ghent University (BE)

 Role in EMPOWER2.0

-Ghent University will take the role as technical sparringpartner for the different living labs.
-Activities are the design of microgrids, optimization of PV and storage, demand side management and monitoring and control of microgrids.
-Ghent University will contribute to the non-technical challenges (economical, juridical, organizational, communication) based on its large experience on this topics.
-Moreover, Ghent University (Power-Link) will be the communication manager of the project.
+Ghent University will take the role as technical sparring-partner for the different living labs.
+Activities are the design of microgrids, optimisation of PV and storage, demand side management and monitoring and control of microgrids.
+Ghent University will contribute to the non-technical challenges (economical, juridical, organizational, communication) based on its large experience on this topic.